Khambana Kao Phaba (painting): Title and subject

 The painting shows an epic legend of Ancient Moirang Kingdom.
 Angom Nongban Kongyamba, the villain, was jealous of Khuman Khamba, the hero.
 So, he set a death-trap of Khamba.
 The hero was asked to capture the giant bull.
 But Kongyamba's dream of Khamba being killed by the bull was not fulfilled.

 Khamba knew the secrecy of the bull.
 The bull was once the head of Khamba's father's cattle herd.
 During the capture, Khamba whispered his father's name to the bull's ear.
 He also showed a silk rope to the bull.
 The bull recognised Khamba.
 So, the wild beast was tamed.

 History

 The artwork was painted by late artist M Betombi Singh in the Sana Konung Palace in Imphal, Manipur.
 The artist was 93 years old when he completed the artwork.
 In 2001, the painting was registered into the permanent collection of the Indira Gandhi Rashtriya Manav Sangrahalaya Museum.
 After that, the artwork was visited by many well known people including RK Chaturvedi, AS&FA, Union Ministry of Culture of India.
 The painting was kept in Veeth Sankul indoor exhibitions and library of the museum.

 Exhibition

-In July 2019, the painting was introduced as the "Exhibit of the Month" of the Indira Gandhi Rashtriya Manav Sangrahalayaby RK Chaturvedi, AS&FA, Union Ministry of Culture of India.
+In July 2019, the painting was introduced as the "Exhibit of the Month" of the Indira Gandhi Rashtriya Manav Sangrahalaya by RK Chaturvedi, AS&FA, Union Ministry of Culture of India.
 The exhibition was curated by Nongmaithem Sakamacha.
 Sakamacha was the Museum Associate of Indira Gandhi Rashtriya Manav Sangrahalaya, Bhopal, India.